 Most people don’t have that kind of pocket money, so the $30 a month (average) you pay on your tenant insurance premium is more than worth it.

 Remember: Tenant insurance is a personalized policy.
-So the best way to get the right coverage is to speak with your broker about the best coverage for you.
+So the best way to get the right coverage is to speak with your broker.

 That way, you’re not paying more (or less!) than you should.